Breast Cancer Treatment

-The type of breast cancer treatment recommended for you will depend on the size of your tumor, the extent of disease in your lymph nodes and/or throughout your body (the stage), and the overexpression of the HER2 protein and/or endocrine receptors (estrogen and progesterone).
+The type of breast cancer treatment recommended for you will depend on the size of your tumor, the extent of disease in the lymph nodes and/or throughout your body (the stage), and the overexpression of the HER2 protein and/or endocrine receptors (estrogen and progesterone).
 Age, menstrual status, underlying health issues, and personal preferences also play a role in this decision-making process.

 What Are the Types of Breast Cancer Treatment?

-Breast cancer treatments are local or systemic.
+Breast cancer treatments can be local or systemic.